aerospike-community/avs-benchmark-ann/README.md

 “EVT” Values are:

--   \< 0 – All population events are stopped and will not resume until the index merger queue is cleared.
+-   -1 – All population events are stopped and will not resume until the index merger queue is cleared.
 This is done by “waiting for index completion” to occur.
 Once the queue is cleared, the population will be restarted.
+-  -2 -- Ignore the in-memory queue full error.
+These records will be written to storage and later, the index healer will pick them for indexing.
 -   0 -- Disable event handling (just re-throws the exception)
 -   \>= 1 – All population events are stopped, and the module will wait for “EVT” seconds.
 Once the interval is reached, the population will be restarted.